GeorgeFoxUniversity/cascade-api-node/documentation/cascade-api.md

 <a name="Cascade+editFile"></a>

 ### cascade.editFile(assetObject) ⇒ <code>Object</code>
 Edit a file, given a Cascade file object.
-Typically the page to edit is read in via [readFile](#Cascade+readFile), but it can be manually created as well.
+Typically the file to edit is read in via [readFile](#Cascade+readFile), but it can be manually created as well.

 **Kind**: instance method of [<code>Cascade</code>](#Cascade)